Deep Learning for Skin Cancer Classification

 I used images from the HAM10000 dataset.
 HAM10000 is a dataset for skin cancer detection using annotated lesion images.
 The dataset can be accessed here.
 I performed some preparatory work to label and organize the images into two directories, one for training (80%) and one for testing (20%), based on their class.
 The CSV file, ground-truth.csv, contains all the labels I used for this process.
 Both ground-truth.csv and the train/test directories, within the images folder, are available in the GitHub repository.

-FourLayer CNN
+CNN

-Custom FourLayer CNN
+Custom CNN

 For training, I initially used my MacBook Pro with Apple's M3 Pro CPU+GPU system on a chip.
 I implemented an 80/20 train/test split and processed images in batches of 32, resulting in a per-epoch training time of 10 minutes.
 While this may seem short, running 100 epochs would take over 16 hours.
-To address this, I leveraged AWS's cloud computing resources by running an on-demand EC2 instance utilizing an Nvidia L4 GPU via a g6.xlarge EC2 instance.
+To address this, I leveraged Amazon Web Services' cloud computing resources by running an on-demand EC2 instance utilizing an Nvidia L4 GPU via a g6.xlarge EC2 instance.
 I set up a Jupyter Lab server on the EC2 instance to utilize CUDA and the L4 GPU.
-With this setup, I completed 100 epochs in just over 90 minutes, more than 11 times faster than my local hardware.
-My training loop is below.
+With this setup, I completed 80 epochs in 116 minutes, more than 11 times faster than my local hardware.

 I also implemented Gradient-weighted Class Activation Mapping (Grad-CAM) to further verify that the model is learning the right features.
 Grad-CAM is a technique that visualizes which areas of an image a CNN focuses on when making a prediction by highlighting the regions most important for the model's decision.
 Using Grad-CAM helps humans to better interpret and understand the model by showing what features influence the classification.
 In this case, Grad-CAM is crucial to verify that the model is learning the right features, such as identifying the borders, texture, shape, and color of the lesion, which are critical for classifying skin cancer images.